christinereina/epicodus-beepboop/README.md

 #### **By Christine Augustine**

 ## Description

+This is a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with a couple of exceptions.
+See more about this in my Specificiations.

 ## Installation / Setup
 To take my quiz follow these steps:

-1. Clone my github repository from your computer's Terminal (make sure you are on your Desktop)
+Clone my github repository from your computer's Terminal (make sure you are on your Desktop)
  * cd desktop
  * git clone https://github.com/christinereina/epicodus-beepboop

-2. Go to the week3 folder from your Terminal
+Go to the week3 folder from your Terminal
  * cd week3

-3. Type in open index.html from your Terminal this will open my quiz in an HTML browser
+Type in open index.html from your Terminal this will open my "robot" in an HTML browser

-4. Enjoy my beep-boop robot!
+Enjoy my beep-boop robot!

 ## Specifications